hindman/optopus/README.md

 #### No-configuration parsing

-Optopus will support no-configuration parsing that will parse any input based on standard rules.
+Argle will support no-configuration parsing that will parse any input based on standard rules.
 The purpose is to support low-stakes or temporary scripts that could benefit from a few command-line options, but are not important enough to warrant much configuration work.